bendtherules/bendtherules.github.com/posts/function-name-binding.md

     Effectively, this means that calling `hello()` works in the OUTSIDE scope.

 2. What about INSIDE scope?
-From the previous snippet, it seems like we are indeed able to call `hello()`.
-But how is it working?
+From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
+But how is this working?

+    There are 2 possible ways this can work -
+    a.

 # Func expression and Arrow function